 In 2014 Wilkes created RiverStreet Networks and shortly thereafter acquired three other North Carolina ILECs - Saluda Mountain Telephone Company, Barnardsville Telephone Company and Service Telephone Company in 2015.
 Wilkes | RiverStreet has already started a complete FTTH overbuild of these legacy copper properties transforming them into broadband service areas.
-Also, in 2015 Wilkes | RiverStreet entered into a public private partnership with Stokes County Government to build and expand an all Fiber Optic network to serve over 5,500 residents in unserved and underserved areas of the county.
+Also, in 2015 Wilkes | RiverStreet entered into a public private partnership with Stokes County Government to build and expand an all-fiber optic network to serve over 5,500 residents in unserved and underserved areas of the county.
+This network continues to expand and with a recent acquisition of Stokes WiFi, plans to reach further into rural parts of the county.

 In 2018, in addition to the merger with Tri-County TMC, Wilkes | Riverstreet acquired Ellerbe Telephone and ETComm located in Ellerbe, North Carolina, serving customers in six surrounding rural counties in south central North Carolina.
 The company also acquired Peoples Mutual Telephone Company and Gamewood Technology Group located in Gretna and Danville, Virginia, in Pittsylvania County.
-The acquisition of Gamewood included a pre-existing public private partnership with King and Queen County, Virginia, as well as the City of Danville, Virginia, through the Danville Fiber Optic Network expansion partnership throughout the citywide electric service footprint.
+The acquisition of Gamewood included a pre-existing public private partnership with King and Queen County, Virginia, as well as the City of Danville, Virginia, through the nDaville Fiber Optic Network expansion partnership throughout the citywide electric service footprint.